mckennapsean/dissertation/content/06-worksheet.md

 For the full-class survey, we received 25 responses.
-Twenty-three students showed an improvement in their comfort level for visualization design, on average two out of five points higher by the end of the course.
+Twenty-three students showed an improvement in their comfort level for visualization design, on average 2 out of 5 points higher by the end of the course.
 Students ranked these improvements based on where they learned how to design, which was primarily through the lectures, projects, and class exercises.
 The design worksheets received a significantly larger portion of neutral responses for helping students learn, possibly because only some students used them in their projects.
 We compared the ratio of agreement to disagreement of these materials helping students learn.
 The design worksheets were on the level of other methods utilized in the course: design worksheets (13:1), lectures (23:1), exercises (20:2), and projects (18:2).